1 Data frames

 Figure 1.1: A data frame organizes observed facts into rows and columns.
 Each column is a variable .
 Each row is a specimen .
 Here, there are four variables and five specimens.

-The display in Figure fig-data-frame-schematic shows a small part of a larger data frame holding observations collected by statistician Francis Galton in the 1880s.
+The display in Figure 1.1 shows a small part of a larger data frame holding observations collected by statistician Francis Galton in the 1880s.
 I will use this data frame repeatedly across these lessons because of the outsized historical role the data played in the development of statistical methodology.
 The context for the data collection was Galton’s attempt to quantify the heritability of biological traits.
 The particular trait of interest to Galton (probably because it is easily measured) is human stature.
 Galton recorded the heights of full-grown children and their parents.

 The word “variable” is appropriate.
 The values in a variable vary from one from one row to another.
 Other English words with the same root include “variation,” “variety,” and even “diversity.”